conference-ictac2023/webpage/school/index.md

 They contribute to reliability and trustworthiness of systems and they deal with models of systems that capture their dynamic aspects (e.g., processes, transitions).

-We plan to organize a training school on applied formal methods targeting master students, Ph.D. students, early-stage researchers, and lectures that want to get a taste of selected formal methods.
+We plan to organize a training school on applied formal methods targeting master students, Ph.D. students, early-stage researchers, and lectures in computer science that want to get a taste of selected formal methods.

 ## Lectures